Jean King: Political career

-Before King served in the Hawaii House of Representatives from 1972 to 1974 and the Hawaii Senate from 1974 to 1978, she was a candidate in the Hawai'i Constitutional Convention of 1950, then pursued the position of Lieutenant Governor of Hawai'i.
-In 1982, King was defeated in the Democratic primary election for Governor and retired from politics.
+Hawaii State Legislature

+Before King served in the Hawaii House of Representatives from 1972 to 1974 and the Hawaii Senate from 1974 to 1978, she was a candidate in the Hawaiʻi Constitutional Convention of 1950.
 King's parents supported the Republican Party, but King wanted to push for more people to join the Democratic Party.
 She felt that the philosophy of the Democratic Party would be of more interest in Hawaii's population of diverse ethnic backgrounds.
 While strongly encouraging the public to be more involved with the politics, King was able to make laws pass that allowed the public to attend the meetings of government officials.